• Skip to primary navigation

 Share

-Get all your major nutrients in one bowl of deliciousness with this Broccoli Slaw; this salad is a healthy version of coleslaw using whipped avocado instead of boring, unhealthy mayo.
+Get all your major nutrients in one bowl of deliciousness with this Broccoli Slaw; this salad is a healthy version of coleslaw using whipped avocado instead of unhealthy mayo.

 Jump to Recipe Jump to Video Print Recipe